Periodontal Disease Treatment Austin, TX

 Antibiotic Therapy

-In some cases, we use antibiotics to reach bacteria in hard-to-reach areas.
+In some cases, we use antibiotics to kill bacteria in hard-to-reach areas.
 During your treatment, we apply a medicine called Arestin to your gums.
 This slowly releases over two weeks, killing bacteria deep in the gum tissue.

 The Effects of Gum Disease

 Gum disease can cause serious problems if it’s not treated.
 The effects can get worse as the disease progresses, so it’s important to stop it before it harms your oral health.
 Taking preventive steps is the best way to avoid these issues.
-There are three stages of gum disease: gingivitis, periodontitis, and advanced periodontitis.
-Many people don’t notice symptoms in the early stages, which is why regular check-ups are key.

 Gingivitis (Early Stage)

-- Swollen and Red Gums: Gingivitis often causes gums to look red and feel puffy.
+• Swollen and Red Gums: Gingivitis often causes gums to look red and feel puffy.

-- Bleeding Gums: Gums bleed easily during brushing or flossing.
+• Bleeding Gums: Gums bleed easily during brushing or flossing.

 Periodontitis (Advanced Stage)

-- Bad Breath: Ongoing bad breath caused by bacteria.
+• Bad Breath: Ongoing bad breath caused by bacteria.

-- Receding Gums: Gums pull back, exposing the roots of your teeth.
+• Receding Gums: Gums pull back, exposing the roots of your teeth.

-- Pockets Forming: Spaces form between your gums and teeth, trapping bacteria.
+• Pockets Forming: Spaces form between your gums and teeth, trapping bacteria.

-- Tooth Sensitivity: Teeth become more sensitive to hot or cold.
+• Tooth Sensitivity: Teeth become more sensitive to hot or cold.

 Advanced Periodontitis (Late Stage)

-- Loose Teeth: Teeth become loose as the supporting tissues weaken.
+• Loose Teeth: Teeth become loose as the supporting tissues weaken.

-- Tooth Loss: In severe cases, teeth may fall out.
+• Tooth Loss: In severe cases, teeth may fall out.

-- Bone Loss: Ongoing infection can cause bone loss, which may change the shape of your face.
+• Bone Loss: Ongoing infection can cause bone loss, which may change the shape of your face.

 Systemic Effects

 Research shows a link between gum disease and other health problems like heart disease, diabetes, and respiratory issues.
-Experts are still studying these connections, but good oral health is important for your overall health.
-Bacteria from gum disease can enter your bloodstream and cause inflammation, which can affect your heart and other organs.
+Experts are still studying these connections, but good oral health is always important for your overall health.
+Bacteria from gum disease can enter your bloodstream and affect your heart and other organs.
+To lower your risk of these issues, take care of your teeth and gums by brushing, flossing, eating a balanced diet, and visit your dentist.